 Scholars proposing manuscripts for publication should submit a prospectus to the acquisitions department at the University Press of Colorado before submitting a complete manuscript.
-Submissions to our Utah State University Press or University of Wyoming Press imprints will be routed to the correct personnel.
+Submissions to our Utah State University Press, University of Wyoming Press, or University of Alaska Press imprints will be routed to the correct personnel.
 We do accept simultaneous submissions.

 Until further notice, only electronic submissions will be accepted.